 What the experts say

-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-A number of papers have been reviewed in general physiology in relation to oxygen consumption and recovery.
+Several papers have been reviewed in general physiology concerning oxygen consumption and recovery.
 The first looked at a group of competitive collegiate level footballers and the impact of pre-season training and in-season adaptations based on the Wingate test and other appropriate measurements before and during the season.
-The authors conclude that no change in power performance measures were observed at any time whereas the extent of muscle de-oxygenation between the start of the season and 11 weeks into the season was measurably reduced during intense exercise and that oxygen recovery kinetics improve dramatically during the competitive season - meaning shorter rest spells were necessary.
+The authors conclude that no change in power performance measures was observed at any time whereas the extent of muscle de-oxygenation between the start of the season and 11 weeks into the season was measurably reduced during intense exercise and that oxygen recovery kinetics improve dramatically during the competitive season - meaning shorter rest spells were necessary.
 A further paper based on a study of cyclists indicates that this type of improvement may be largely attributable to adaptations in the peripheral circuit rather than to central adaptations following intensive exercise bouts in well-trained endurance athletes.
 To help identify appropriate test measurements to support such aerobic development a paper found that in general sub-maximal indices of aerobic fitness including oxygen uptake and power output are more useful measures of actual cycling performance than VO2 max and peak power output.

 Looking at an array of recent papers on specific dietary components or supplements revealed a whole series of interesting evidence: The first paper sought to establish a relationship between controlled caffeine consumption at different levels and hydration levels on the basis that caffeine is touted as a diuretic that may impair performance.
 The study could find no evidence that caffeine acts chronically as a diuretic.

 Finally, two massively informative review papers have appeared from different groups looking at dietary supplementation with minerals and their effect on sports performance and a second on nutrient administration and resistance training.
-In this issue we will focus on the latter and cover the former next month.
-Resistance training clearly acts to improve hypertrophy (build muscle) and to increase muscle strength and ultimately, with correct practice, enhance power and explosivity.
+In this issue, we will focus on the latter and cover the former next month.
+Resistance training acts to improve hypertrophy (build muscle) and increase muscle strength and with correct practice, enhance power and explosivity.
 The study has reviewed the literature with a clear emphasis on amino acid supplementation and has produced a proposal for a series of guidelines as follows:

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Nigel Hetherington was the Head Track & Field Coach at the internationally acclaimed Singapore Sports School.
 He is a former National Performance Development Manager for Scottish Athletics and National Sprints Coach for Wales.
-Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, hurdles as well as a World Record holder in the Paralympic shot.
-He has 10 years experience as senior coach educator and assessor trainer on behalf of British Athletics.
-Nigel is also an experienced athlete in sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24 hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
-He is a chartered chemist with 26 years' experience in scientific research and publishing.
+Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, and hurdles as well as a World Record holder in the Paralympic shot.
+He has 10 years of experience as a senior coach educator and assessor trainer on behalf of British Athletics.
+Nigel is also an experienced athlete in the sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24-hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
+He is a chartered chemist with 26 years of experience in scientific research and publishing.